NehaNishikant/latr/README.md

 - run trainscripts/LaTr\_PreTraining.py
 - run traincommands/latr\_finetuning.py

+Doing so will create a model with the metrics in models/lightning\_logs/version\_576605/

 - you can run traincommands/eval.py to get results on a checkpoint model.
 Change the checkpoint path in the script

 You can make\_msdBERT\_wrong.py to make \_msdBERTWrong